zimaxnet/secai-radar/docs/deployment.md

 ## CI/CD Workflow

 The `.github/workflows/azure-static-web-apps.yml` workflow will:
-- Build the React web app (Vite)
+- Setup Python 3.12 and install API dependencies
-- Install Python dependencies for API
+- Build the React web app (Vite) with Node.js 22
 - Deploy to Azure Static Web Apps on push to `main`
 - Preview deployments on pull requests